top of page

 • 1 min read

-Caring for Slyder required attentiveness to environmental condition rather than hands-on interaction.
-I monitored temperature, humidity, and habitat conditions, ensured feeding routines were followed correctly, and checked regularly for signs of stress or change.
+Caring for Slyder required attentiveness to environmental conditions rather than hands-on interaction.
+I monitored temperature, humidity, and habitat conditions, ensured feeding routines were followed correctly - my first time feeding live insects, and checked regularly for signs of stress or change.

-I provided daily care for Slyder, my best friend’s leopard gecko.
-I’ve known him since he was a few months old, so looking after him felt like caring for family.
-Slyder has a little rainbow bridge in his enclosure, that he loves to climb on, and a little enrichment pop up mesh tent which he loves to run around in.
+I’ve known him since he was a few months old; he's my friend's leopard gecko, he's named after a purple dragon in Barbie's Diamond Castle - my friend's and mine favourite Barbie film.
+Slyder has a little rainbow bridge in his enclosure, which he loves to climb on and a little enrichment pop-up mesh tent, which he loves to run around in.

 Slyder - a yellow leopard gecko in his enclosure on top of a rock facing the camera.